-Morgan McDaniel, Real Estate Development Officer Boston Planning & Development Agency (BPDA) One City Hall Square Boston, MA 02210 Morgan.E.McDaniel@boston.gov
+Morgan McDaniel, Real Estate Development Officer Boston Planning & Development Agency (BPDA) Morgan.E.McDaniel@boston.gov

-The BPDA will not respond to any requests for clarification or questions concerning the RFP received after XXXX xx, 2020.
+The BPDA will not respond to any requests for clarification or questions concerning the RFP received after April 7, 2021.
 With any request for clarification or question, proponents must include their name, address, telephone number and email address.
 An addendum with questions and answers will be emailed to all prospective responders on record and posted on the BPDA website prior to the RFP deadline.

-A pre-proposal conference will be held on XXXX xx, 2020 at 11:00 AM at the Bruce C. Bolling Municipal Building, 2nd Floor School Committee Room, 2300 Washington St, Roxbury.
+A pre-proposal conference will be held virtually over Zoom on February 10, 2021 at 10:00 AM.
 Attendance at the pre-proposal conference is optional.
 However, all proponents are strongly encouraged to attend.
-A site tour will follow the pre-proposal conference.
+All those planning to attend must register at <a href="https://doi.org/bit.10/38/bit.